 5.6 Dampness

-Hyperlink catalog
+Hyperlink directory

 With a certain combination of indicators, weather conditions become extreme.